 How Long Does the Adoption Process Take?

-Happy adoptive family embrace their babyAs you begin your adoption journey, it’s normal to wonder just how long it will take to adopt a baby.
+Adoptive couple snuggle with their infant daughter on the couch in their living roomAs you begin your adoption journey, it’s normal to wonder how long it will take to adopt a baby.
 The wait can be frustrating when you are eager to grow your family.
 How long does the adoption process take?
+Since every adoption is unique, the details of the birth mother’s life and your circumstances will impact the length of the adoption process.

-Some factors that impact how long the adoption process takes will be out of your control, but there are plenty of ways you can help speed things along.
+Although some factors that impact how long the adoption process takes will be out of your control, there are plenty of ways you can help speed things along.
 This guide will prepare you for the parts of the adoption process you can control.
 Your perseverance can help you avoid unnecessary delays.

 Your Adoption Home Study